-The days of the odd shade of green scrubs are gone.
+The days of only that odd shade of green for scrubs are gone.
 Today's professional medical wear is as varied as high fashion.
-Medical scrubs get exposed to lots of stains and bacteria - iodine, ointment, blood, vomit.
+Medical scrubs get exposed to lots of stains and bacteria.
 Learn how to wash and disinfect your medical scrubs safely to help them look better and last longer.

 - Wash 100 percent cotton scrubs in cold water.
 Turn inside out to protect the finish and lessen fading from abrasion with other fabrics.
 The pieces should be dried on the lowest tumble dry setting of your dryer or line dried.
 This will prevent excessive shrinking and fading.